rjunw/genvn/README.md

 Search will run via FAISS on locally built indices, allowing for easy serialization.

-Retrieved objects will be incorporated into both story-telling engine context and displayed in the Ren'Py frontend.
+Retrieved objects will be incorporated into both story-telling engine context and displayed in the frontend.

 ### Dynamic Story Graphs